 Drinking Trough at NGR SS 9957 4209

-The trough is made of Portland stone, is set on 4 stone blocks (which may have been added when the trough was re-sited) and has a plinth.
+The trough is made of Portland stone, is set on 4 stone blocks and has a plinth.
 It has a gabled top with a pair of trefoil headed niches, masked above and inscribed on the reverse in Gothic style “… in Memory of James Hole… 1876 of Old Knowle, Lord of the Manor and Mary his wife died 1855………”.
 It is now a listed monument.

 Properties in Timberscombe which were owned by Knowle Manor prior to 1916 include the following paragraph in their modern-day deeds: